-Their proof relies on finding a Lyapunov function $V:\Theta \to \R_{\geq 0}$ of a parameter $\theta$ and show $\E_n[V(\theta_{n+1})] = c \cdot V(\theta_n)$ for some constant $c \in (0, 1)$ independent of the iteration count $n$.
-The idea is similar to the one of our paper, while they do not go through the mean ODE.
-In contrast to their setting, one difficulty for us---that does not allow to directly bound $\potential(\theta_n)$---is that \new{it is rather non-trivial to find a function $\potential$ such that $\potential(\theta_{n})$ decreases at every iteration.
-It is due to the comparison-based and adaptive nature of algorithms.}\del{we typically do not have a decrease of $\potential(\theta_n)$ at every iteration.
-We need $\optN$ iterations to guarantee a decrease.}{} Going through the mean ODE allow us to show this decrease in $\optN$ iterations easily (see the proof of Theorem~\ref{thm:lc-igo}) while we expect it would be tedious to show by hand.
+Their proof relies on finding a Lyapunov function $V:\Theta \to \R_{\geq 0}$ of a parameter $\theta$ and showing $\E_n[V(\theta_{n+1})] = c \cdot V(\theta_n)$ for some constant $c \in (0, 1)$ independent of the iteration count $n$.
+The idea is similar to the one in our paper, but they do not go through the mean ODE.
+In our setting, unlike theirs, it is rather non-trivial to find a function $\potential$ such that $\potential(\theta_{n})$ decreases at every iteration.
+This is due to the comparison-based and adaptive nature of the algorithms.
+Going through the mean ODE allows us to show this decrease in $\optN$ iterations easily (see the proof of Theorem~\ref{thm:lc-igo}); we expect it would be tedious to show it by hand.